 I’m an almost-lifelong Washington resident (those three years in Oregon barely count, right?), raised in West Seattle.
 Now I live in Bremerton with my wonderful husband and two energetic sons, my mother-in-law, and two cats who ignore me unless it’s meal time.
 I love to read, bake and sew.
 My guilty pleasures are coffee, chocolate and shouting the answers to TV game show questions.
 I used to teach ballet and tap dancing to toddlers.
 Don’t even think about challenging me to a Harry Potter trivia match; you will lose.
-I am a devoted Apple junkie (don’t ask me about my Apple Watch because I WILL bore you to tears talking about it) and Nikon shooter for life.
+I am a devoted Apple junkie and Nikon shooter for life.
+I really, really love green.
 The right lens of my glasses is always smudged up from the camera.
 I will try to make every couple laugh at least once while I’m taking their wedding portraits.

 ABOUT LEMONADE PHOTOGRAPHY